 Owning commercial real estate can be an attractive investment opportunity for both private wealth and institutional investors.
 But owning these properties can be an involved and complicated endeavor, one that is not for the faint of heart.
 Successfully acquiring a building, retaining tenants and attracting new ones is just half the battle.

-In order to protect their investment and maximize returns, successful real estate investors engage the services of commercial property management companies to manage their buildings.
-Whether you are new to this type of investment or a seasoned veteran of the industry, you might be asking yourself what it costs to hire a qualified property management company.
+In order to protect their commercial real estate investment and maximize returns, successful commercial real estate investors engage the services of commercial property management companies to manage their buildings.
+Whether you are new to commercial real estate investment or a seasoned veteran of the industry, you might be asking yourself what it costs to hire a qualified property management company.

 In this article, you will learn the industry standard fees associated with managing commercial properties in Austin, Texas, including: